 My hobbies are horse riding, dog walking and dog training

 I knew I always wanted to work with animals but was unsure what profession to go into, until my cat was involved in a road traffic accident.
 After all the support of the nurses and vets who nursed him back to health, I realised this what I wanted to do.

 I enjoy every part of my job, especially nursing ill patients back to health again, I get to work with so many different species even wildlife and exotics sometimes.
 I love that every day is different, you never know what to expect!

-I do what I do because no two day are ever the same and interesting and varied job.
+I do what I do because no two days are ever the same, it is an interesting and varied job.